ralphabb/NeuralDNF/README.md

 # Neural#DNF
-This is the code repository for the Neural#DNF system, presented in the [paper](https://arxiv.org/pdf/1904.02688.pdf) "Learning to Reason: Leveraging Neural Networks for Approximate Weighted Model Counting", and published in AAAI20.
+This is the code repository for the neural model counting system Neural#DNF, presented in the AAAI-20 [paper](https://arxiv.org/pdf/1904.02688.pdf) "Learning to Reason: Leveraging Neural Networks for Approximate Weighted Model Counting".
 It contains code for training and building the graph neural network, generating random DNF formulas with desired properties, and evaluating the network as described in the paper.
 It also contains the final training weights in the netParams_2 subdirectory.

 ## Requirements
 - TensorFlow >=1.12 and the corresponding NumPy version